Stencyl/stencylpedia/block-reference/game/flash.md

 ![kong-init-block](http://static.stencyl.com/pedia2/block-images/8%20-%20Game/3%20-%20Flash/kong-submit.png)

 Submit a [score](http://developers.kongregate.com/docs/kongregate-apis/stats) to Kongregate.
-First field is the name of the Statistic.
+First field is the name of the statistic.
 Second field is the value of it (a number).

 ```
 kongregateSubmitStat([TEXT], [NUMBER]);